-Disease pressure was extremely low in 2018.
+Disease pressure was low in 2019.
 Monitoring programs were carried out since 2003.

-In 2018, isolates coming from Denmark, France, Germany, Ireland, Poland and the United Kingdom showed full sensitivity.
+In 2019, isolates coming from Belgium, France, Germany, Ireland, Poland and the United Kingdom showed full sensitivity.

 In 2017, isolates were tested from France, the United Kingdom, Germany, Denmark, Spain, Latvia, Italy, Czech Republic and Poland and were sensitive, within the baseline.
+In 2018, isolates coming from Denmark, France, Germany, Ireland, Poland and the United Kingdom showed full sensitivity.